Loyalist, Ontario: Transportation

 The township is served by provincial Highway 401 Highway 2, and Highway 33.

 Public transportation between Amherstview and Kingston is provided by Kingston Transit.

+Public transportation between Odessa and Kingston is provided by Loyalist Link, a service provided by the Loyalist Township under contract with Stock Transportation.
+This service launched on November 4th, 2024, and will continue to run until December 31st, 2025.

 A toll ferry, the Frontenac II, operates between Millhaven (on the Ontario mainland) and Stella (on Amherst Island).
 As of January, 2021, the toll is $10 for a return trip ticket on a standard car or light truck.
 There is a nominal charge for bicycles and motorcycles while walk-on passengers are free.

 Education

-Primary and secondary education is provided at a number of schools operated by either the Limestone District School Board or the Algonquin and Lakeshore Catholic District School Board, including Amherstview Public School (K-8) and Ernestown Secondary School (9-12).
+Primary and secondary education is provided at a number of schools operated by either the Limestone District School Board or the Algonquin and Lakeshore Catholic District School Board, including Amherstview Public School (K-8) and Ernestown Intermediate and Secondary School (7-12).
 The nearest post-secondary education (community college and university) is in the adjacent city of Kingston.
 One of the first schools in Upper Canada was opened in the village of Bath in 1811.